 Like all observations, the UVIS data contain noises from different sources and anomalies.
 The Cassini spacecraft is powered by 3 radioisotope thermoelectric generators (RTGs), which use heat from the natural decay of plutonium-238 to generate direct current electricity via thermocouples.
 The RTGs produce a constant background noise that needs to be subtracted from the UVIS observation.
 There are other backgrounds that may or may not contribute to the total raw counts; however the RTG background is internal to the spacecraft and must always be dealt with.
 More descriptions on the handling of RTG background can be found in Chapters 3, 4, 7, and 8.
-A small light leak allowed undispersed interplanetary H Lyman- α to reach the EUV detector for pixels <720, corresponding to wavelengths shorter than 920 Å. For observations prior to 2007, this creates a background referred to as the "mesa" by the UVIS team.
+A small light leak allowed undispersed interplanetary H Lyman-α to reach the EUV detector for pixels <720, corresponding to wavelengths shorter than 920 Å. For observations prior to 2007, this creates a background referred as the "mesa" by the UVIS team.
 Users of this pre-2007 data should be careful to remove the affected pixels.
-In 2007 the source of the light leak was identified and it was eliminated from subsequent observations by opening the solar occultation door.
-For wavelengths >~1150 Å (EUV pixel 971), another wavelength dependent background arises from internal instrument scattering of H Lyman- α .
+For wavelengths >~1150 Å (EUV pixel 971), another wavelength dependent background arises from internal instrument scattering of H Lyman-α.
 This contribution to the EUV signal is small below 1170 Å, and is estimated to be less than 7% of the total signal, based on comparisons with a modeled H2 spectrum (Ajello et al., 2005).
 When all the noise sources are subtracted from the signal, the raw observation is ready for the flatfield calibration and the conversion from the raw counts to physical units.
 Users can find more information regarding backgrounds, the flatfield correction, and calibration in Chapters 3 and 11.

-A population of anomalous pixels exist in the FUV detector (\sim 15% of all detector elements), which are characterized by relatively low and possibly nonlinear responses.
+A population of anomalous pixels exist in the FUV detector (~15% of all detector elements), which are characterized by relatively low and possibly nonlinear responses.
 These pixels are often referred to as "evil".
 Although these anomalous pixels are distributed across the entire FUV detector, they often appear in groups along individual columns.
 Because of the poorly characterized response of these evil pixels, the UVIS team has decided to eliminate them from analysis.
 This is implemented by assigning an invalid sensitivity to the calibration matrix for these elements.
-Users can find how the "evil" pixels are identified and handled in Chapters 3 and 4.
+Users can find how the "evil" pixels are identified and handled in Chapters 3 and chapter 4.
 An alternate approach is to average over large enough areas of the detector to minimize the effects.
 This is described in 9.3.